Brenda Dean: Member of the House of Lords

 Dean was raised to the peerage in October 1993 as Baroness Dean of Thornton-le-Fylde, of Eccles in the County of Greater Manchester and was appointed to the Privy Council in 1998.

 She was a member of the Labour opposition front bench in the House of Lords from 1994 until 1997, and a member of the National Committee of Inquiry into Higher Education that published an influential report in 1997.
 She chaired the armed forces pay review body (1999-2004), the Covent Garden market authority (2005–13) and the Housing Corporation, now Homes England, (1997-2003); and was a member of the Royal Commission on House of Lords Reform in 1999.

 Other activities

 She was elected a Fellow of the Royal Society of Arts in 1992.

 Her autobiography, Hot Mettle, deals largely with her tenure as SOGAT General Secretary at the time of Rupert Murdoch's battles with her own and other trades unions, notably the Wapping dispute.
 She was a vice-president of the Debating Group.

 She was interviewed by National Life Stories in 2007–8 for the 'Oral History of the British Press' collection held by the British Library.

 She became a director for Labour Tomorrow on 28 June 2016, an organisation that funds groups that oppose Jeremy Corbyn as Labour leader.

 Personal life

 From 1977, her partner was Keith McDowall, later deputy director general of the Confederation of British Industry; they married in 1988.

 Brenda Dean died on 13 March 2018, aged 74.
 Her death was described as "sudden" and "a shock" by Conservative peer Philip Norton.

+Theatre portrayal

+In March 2026 the story of Brenda Dean and her fight to save 5000 jobs premiered as In The Print at the King’s Head Theatre, Islington.

+Written by Robert Khan and Tom Salinsky, the play depicts a true story of power, print and protest and portrays Dean’s influence in matters that changed Fleet Street forever.